 Amazon.com, Inc. (NASDAQ:AMZN), J.B.
-Hunt Transport Services, Inc. (NASDAQ:JBHT) - As losses mount, Schneider shutters First to Last Mile delivery business
+Hunt Transport Services, Inc. (NASDAQ:JBHT) - As Losses Mount, Schneider Shutters First To Last Mile Delivery Business

-As losses mount, Schneider shutters First to Last Mile delivery business
+As Losses Mount, Schneider Shutters First To Last Mile Delivery Business

 While fellow truckload carrier J.B.
 Hunt (NASDAQ: JBHT) has been expanding its last-mile delivery business, Schneider National (NYSE: SNDR) is going in the opposite direction.
 The company announced on August 1, 2019, that it is shutting down its First to Final Mile (FTFM) operation within its truckload division due to "operating performance of the FTFM business and the assessment that the long-term prospects of that business and its markets were not favorable."